greenelab/xswap-manuscript/manuscript.md

 As a further basis of comparison, we added a time-resolved co-authorship network, which we partitioned by time to create two separate networks.
 We created the co-authorship network of bioRxiv bioinformatics preprints using the Rxivist [@IYwQbTVz; @7668E40A] database, which was generated by crawling the bioRxiv server.
-Unlike the other two, the co-authorship network does not have degree bias, as the network faithfully represents all true co-author relationships.
+Unlike the other two networks, co-authorship does not have degree bias, as the network faithfully represents all true co-author relationships.
 We include this network to offer a comparative prediction task in which the degree distributions between training (posted before 2018) and testing (posted during or after 2018) do not differ (Figure {@fig:degree-bias}A).
 The goal of the third prediction task is to determine feature generalizability for network reconstruction between different degree distributions, especially predicting a network without degree bias using features from a degree-biased network.
 Further information about the networks used can be found in [the supplement](#networks).